Welsh dictionary

 Grammar of the Welsh language by Thomas Rowland (1876)

-Grammadeg o iaith y Cymry, A Grammar of the Welsh language, by William Spurrell (1853)
+Grammadeg o iaith y Cymry, Grammar of the Welsh language, by William Spurrell (1853)

 Practical Welsh grammar, Gramadeg Cymreig, by John Mendus Jones (1847)